 In [22], a dynamic master assignment strategy was proposed.
-The signal injection by the master inverter is as in the previous case, islanding being detected from the high frequency impedance, as described in Section II.
-To prevent the reaction of slave inverters against the high frequency current, slave inverters include a high frequency PI current regulator (see Fig. 3).
-By making its command equal to zero, it is guaranteed that no high frequency current circulates through the slave inverters output, this mode of operation being named infinite impedance mode.
-In this mode of operation, slave inverters detect islanding/grid connected condition from the changes in their high frequency current regulator output voltage v{hf_s} .
-This also enables slave inverters detect failure of the master inverter; i.e. if $v{hf_s} = 0$, means that there is no master inverter injecting the high frequency voltage.
+The signal injection by the master inverter is as in the previous case and islanding is detected from the high frequency impedance, as described in Section II.
+Slave inverters include a high frequency PI current regulator to prevent their reaction against the high frequency current (see Fig. 4).
+By making its command equal to zero, it is guaranteed that no high frequency current circulates through the slave inverters output.
+This mode of operation was named infinite impedance.
+Slave inverters detect islanding/grid connected condition from the changes in their high frequency current regulator output voltage $v{hf{-s}}^$ .
+This also enables slave inverters detect failure of the master inverter; i.e. if $v{hf,s}^ = 0$ means that there is no master inverter injecting the high frequency voltage.
 This master-slave strategy has several appealing properties.

-- The high frequency voltage injected by the master inverter is not corrupted by the reaction of other inverters in the grid. - Slave inverters automatically detect failure of the master inverter.
-In [22], a competitive strategy for the reassignment of the master inverter role in the event of master inverter failure was defined. - The master-inverter reassignment strategy naturally allows multiple master inverters.
+- The high frequency voltage injected by the master inverter is not corrupted by the reaction of other inverters. - Slave inverters automatically detect failure of the master inverter.
+A competitive strategy for the reassignment of the master inverter role in the event of master inverter failure was defined in [22]. - The master-inverter reassignment strategy naturally allows multiple master inverters.
 Slave inverters being too far from the master inverter might be unable to detect master's high frequency signal voltage.
 This will automatically trigger a competitive process to become master.
-As a result, several master inverters, distributed all over the microgrid, can operate simultaneously.
+As a result, several master inverters distributed all over the microgrid can operate simultaneously.